 Divorce mediation is a process where a trained neutral helps the participants work through all of the issues related to the divorce; so it is common that couples have not reached an agreement or even talked about issues in-depth at the start of the process.

 How much does divorce mediation cost?

-The cost of divorce mediation can vary based upon several factors.
+The cost of divorce mediation can vary based on several factors.
 At Next Phase Legal, mediation clients select a comprehensive fixed fee mediation package or pay hourly.
 In the Boston and Metrowest areas, hourly rates can range from $250.00 to over $500 per hour based upon the specific location and the mediator’s experience, location, and other factors.

 Of course, one of the biggest variables is controlled by you and your spouse – how long will it take you to reach an agreement?
 No matter what you decide, rest assured that we have never been involved in a mediation that cost more than a similar court-based case, or even heard of such a situation.